DeanAyalon/docker-tests/multi-platform/readme.md

 Docker receently introduces the experimental `docker images --tree` flag, which lists the images along with their platforms

 # Usage
-The image is simply bsed on `alpine`, with files created within `/platform` named like so:
+The image is simply bsed on `alpine`, with the image's target platform and arcitecture, along with build platform are printed into files like so:
 ```
 /platform
-├── arch - <ARCHITECTURE>
+├── arch
-├── built on <BUILD PLATFORM>
+├── built-on
-└── platform - <TARGET PLATFORM>    (Image platform)
+└── platform
 ```
-Filenames are synthasized to convert `/` into `-`

-> The reason for naming the files after the platform rather than echoing it into them is for easily distinguishing between the platforms when using tools like [Docker Dive](https://github.com/wagoodman/dive), on which I'd like to create a `--platform` feature, provided I figure out how to navigate their system with no Go knowledge

 # Questions
 Pulling the alpine image and listing, I get the following output: